 This tool (standing for Inverse Method for Policy with Reward AbstracT behaviOR) is an implementation of the inverse method in the framework of Parametric Markov Decision Processes.

 ImpRator takes as an input a Parametric Markov Decision Process, and a reference valuation for each parameter.
 It outputs a constraint on the parameters such that, for all parameter valuation satisfying the constraint, each optimal policy for the reference valuation is also optimal for this new parameter valuation (and conversely).

 ImpRator uses matrix inversion to compute the parametric value in the algorithm.
 Note that ImpRator also allows the use of Markov Decision Processes with no absorbing state, by adding a discount.

-ImpRator has been developed in OCaml by Étienne André at the Laboratoire Spécification et Vérification, ENS Cachan, France.
+ImpRator has been developed in OCaml by Étienne André in 2009-2010 at Laboratoire Spécification et Vérification, ENS Cachan, France.
 It is provided under the GNU-GPL license.